ericwastaken/CocoaPod-Dependency-Demo/README.md

 * After adding the dependency, be sure to perform `pod install` in the same folder that contains the Podfile
 * If you did not get any errors in the pod install, now you should be able to reference the dependency in your Pod's code, for example `import RxSwift` at the top of your pod's class files as needed.

-## Example Project
+## Running the Example App

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
-Then, open 'StackO-Dependency-Demo.xcworkspace' in Xcode, select any Simulator as your target, then Build & Run.
+To run the example app:

+* Clone the repo, and run `pod install` from the Example directory first
+* Open 'StackO-Dependency-Demo.xcworkspace' in Xcode, select any Simulator as your target, then Build & Run.

 If you want to target an actual device, you'll need to first set your "team" in the project settings!

-Note, the Example is NOT very exciting.
+Note, the Example App is NOT very exciting.
 It just outputs 'Hello World' which actually is a string returnd by the developed pod.
 The usefulness of the example is in the code, not the example itself!

+## Review the Example App Code

+* Open 'StackO-Dependency-Demo.xcworkspace' in Xcode
+* Navigate to the StackO-Dependency-Demo project, then the 'Example for...' group
+* Thew ViewController.swift has the few lines of code to reference the developed Pod and also PureLayout

 ## Development Pod

-In the Pods project, open the group 'Development Pods' until you see the folder for 'Classes' in 'StackO-Dependency-Demo'.
+In Xcode, from the Pods project, open the group 'Development Pods' until you see the folder for 'Classes' in 'StackO-Dependency-Demo'.
+This is the Pod being developed!
+Note after following the above steps, this Pod is indeed able to `import RxSwift`.
+Notice also how it cannot reference PureLayout!

 ## Requirements